gaforov/full-stack/README.md

 **_The Complete 2024 Web Development Roadmap_**

 ### Web Development Fundamentals
-- Understand how websites work and how HTML, CSS, and JavaScript contribute.
+- [] Understand how websites work and how HTML, CSS, and JavaScript contribute.
-- Understand how the internet works and how websites are served.
+:white_check_mark: Understand how the internet works and how websites are served.
-- Learn to use git, GitHub, and version control.
+- [x] Learn to use git, GitHub, and version control.
-- Learn key troubleshooting and debugging skills to apply to your projects.
+:black_square_button: Learn key troubleshooting and debugging skills to apply to your projects.

 ### HTML 5
-- Learn the anatomy of HTML syntax to structure your websites.
+✅ Learn the anatomy of HTML syntax to structure your websites.
 - Understand the HTML boilerplate and HTML doctypes.
 - Understand indentation and nesting in HTML code.
 - Learn to use HTML tags to structure headings, paragraphs.